-Raising Race-Conscious Children November 2015: Want to increase your personal toolkit for spreading race consciousness?
-You may want to check out this workshop at 12:30 p.m.
-Sunday, Nov.
-22 at the Fellowship.
-Parents, teachers, UU educators, and anyone who interacts with children on a regular basis may find this workshop to be a valuable experience. $5 suggested donation.
+Raising Race-Conscious Children: Parents, teachers, UU educators, and anyone who interact with children on a regular basis found this workshop to be a valuable experience.

 How to be an Ally: Vanessa Rogers, CU professor, led attendees from our congregation and community visitors in activities and discussions about our own experiences with race and supporting people of color.

 Let’s Talk About Race: Hosted by our Racial Justice Communiteam at Lafayette Public Library.
 Community residents, other faith leaders and members of our congregation exchanged ideas in small and large groups.

 UUA’s General Assembly: Ware lecture by Cornell West.
 After watching Dr. West we held breakout group discussions and enjoyed the usual theater fare – popcorn, soda pop, & movie-style boxed candy.

 “Shared History” and a discussion with the film’s creator

 “I Am Not Your Negro” – group gathered to attend the showing at the Boulder Dairy Center